matloff/TidyverseSkeptic/README.md

 So the instructor using Tidy simply would avoid giving students such an example, whereas it would be easy for the base-R instructor to do so.

-Granted, loops can use their clarity if they are nested.
+Granted, loops can lose their clarity if they are nested.
 This can be ameliorated by using good comment lines and indenting, but it's fine to use functions---not in FP format, but simply as calls.
 For learners, Use the format